Marijuana plant anatomy is an important thing to know for growers and breeders.

 However, this is what many growers try to avoid.
-When the female is fertilized by the male plant, there will be no buds.
+When the female is fertilized by the male plant, there will be no buds, therefore it is vital to understand how to sex cannabis plants early on.
 That will only happen when the female does not get fertilized and instead, focuses on producing flowers, or buds.

 As those buds grow, they will grow tightly packed in a bundle together.
 Those bundles are known as colas.
 While there can be many throughout a plant, the main cola sits at the very top.